xebia-functional/fetch/docs/src/main/tut/docs.md

 ## Combinators

-Besides `flatMap` for sequencing fetches and `product` for running them concurrently, Fetch provides a number of other combinators.
+Besides `flatMap` for sequencing fetches and products for running them concurrently, Fetch provides a number of other combinators.

 ### Sequence